Parents in Nigeria are wondering whether the government can keep their schoolgirls safe

 The Dapchi raid

+On Monday the Nigeria's President Muhammadu Buhari admitted for the first time since their disappearance that the girls had been kidnapped.

+In a statement posted to his official twitter account, the president said he had asked the country's security agencies "to ensure that every abducted person -- including the Dapchi girls -- is safely released."

-Officially, the Nigerian government is saying the girls are unaccounted for.
-But eyewitness accounts say armed men, dressed in military gear, stormed the school and herded girls into trucks.
+According to witness accounts, armed men, dressed in military gear, stormed the school and herded girls into trucks.

 Thirteen-year-old Hassanha Mohammed told CNN: "I had a sprint on my ankle but kept on running, holding the hand of my sister.
 We saw Boko Haram gunmen in military uniform and wearing turbans.
 They kept calling on students to come to them, that they were going to rescue them.